fox-one/docs.pando.im/docs/rings/tutorials/how-to-pledge.md

 If unfortunately, the value of your pledged assets cannot cover your borrow anymore, **ALL** of your pledged assets will be subjected to [liquidation](../key-concepts/liquidation) while your unpledged assets will stay intact.

-It's up to you make the tradeoff between getting more borrowing power by pledging more and pledging only partically for isolation of risk.
+It's up to you make the tradeoff between getting more borrowing power by pledging more and pledging only partially for isolation of risk.
 :::

 To pledge, you can click on the supplied asset card of the Supply section on the Me page.